There is no more pleasant sensation than when a good book falls into our hands and you can no longer leave it until you’ve devoured it completely.

 A text is like a melody, with its highs and lows, with faster and slower moments.

-When you change the rhythm you break the monotony and turn the reading into a pleasure, like listening to a song we like.
+When you change the rhythm you break the monotony and turn the reading into a pleasure, like listening to a song you like.

 An example of a text with an excellent rhythm and which is also one of the most famous opening lines in the literature world is this one: